 The mosaics on the facade were added as part of Maciachini’s 1870 restoration.
 The one above the right entrance shows the Saints Scholastica and Benedictus of Nursia, the one above the left entrance the Saints Sisinius, Martyrius and Alexander.
 Note that the labels with their names are actually in Italian, not Latin.

 Sisinius, Martyrius and Alexander were, according to tradition, Christians from Cappadocia who accompanied Saint Vigilius of Trent on his missions.
 Around the year 397, they were killed by pagans as they tried to convert the local population to Christianity.
 Their remains were brought to Milan, where bishop Simplicianus had them interred in the Basilica Virginum.
-His own relics are also kept in the church.
+The bishop’s own relics are also kept in the church.

 There is a legend that Sisinius, Martyrius and Alexander helped the Lombard League to defeat the forces of Frederick Barbarossa, Holy Roman emperor, at Legnano in 1176.
 Before or during the battle, three doves flew from the church to the field at Legnano and landed on the carroccio, the war wagon of the League.
 This was seen as a sign of the imminent Lombard victory, and indeed the League was victorious.
 The emperor barely escaped with his life.